-4.3 Transfer of Credits
+4.4 Transfer of Credits

 Students who have completed graduate work in their fields of study at another institution may be able to transfer up to 8 "tuition units" (one semester course counts as one unit) toward a Ph.D. degree.
 Such transfers accelerate the time to completion of the Graduate School's 24 tuition unit requirement.
-Arriving at the 24 tuition unit requirement earlier than the typical three years does not prevent a student from enrolling in additional courses.
-Transferring academic credit can spare students and the Graduate School unneeded tuition expenses.
+Arriving at the 24 tuition unit requirement earlier than the typical three years does not prevent a student from enrolling in additional courses and do not change the student's guaranteed five-year financial support.

-Students may apply for transfer of credit by completing Application for Graduate Transfer Credit in consultation with their program's Graduate Advisor, who then signs it before it is submitted to the Graduate School.
+Students may apply for transfer of credit by completing an Application for Graduate Transfer Credit (in consultation with their program's Graduate Advisor, who then signs it before it is submitted to the Graduate School: